Net-ng/kansha/doc/contribute.rst

     #.
 Click on the green button "New issue".
     #.
 You will be asked to log in (or register) if you have not already done so.
     #.
-As title, enter a  short one-sentence summary that explains the expected feature.
+As title, enter a  short one-sentence summary that explains the expected feature, beginning with "[Feature request]".
     #.
 As comment, tell us:

        * A description of what you would like to achieve, and why.
 A `user story <https://help.rallydev.com/writing-great-user-story>`_ is an effective way of conveying this.

-    #.
-Apply the "enhancement" label.
     #.
 Submit the issue.